yaacov/hawkular-client-cli/README.md

 ### Pushing new values [ KEY=VALUE ]
-When pushing new data, we also update the tag values of the keys we push data to, If not explicit tags are defined ( e.g. using the -a argument ) tags are set using rules in the config file.
+When pushing new data, we also update the tag values of the keys we push data to, If not explicit tags are defined ( e.g. using the --tags argument ) tags are set using rules in the config file.

 ```bash